niknak1379/ObsidianNotes/content/05-Project-Docs/Price Tracker Bot/Price Tracker Kanban.md

 ## Done

 **Complete**
+- [x] add additional name info to get query
+- [x] make it so that it does the ebay stuff for the queries separately?
+- [x] refractor all the random maps into an item
+- [x] make a good deal Algo?
+		1. [ ] Color Code new listings based on their price relative to the aggregate reports
 - [x] channel length is out of sync, check for negative length in update channel length
-- [x] add multi search word functioonality to items
+- [x] add multi search word functioonality to items - basically the sub item thing i wanted to do
 	1. [ ] discord command for add
 	2. [ ] discord command for remove
 	3. [ ] DB command for Add